+Hi, I’m Laura– my pronouns are she and her.
+It’s great to meet you!
 I was never an athletic or coordinated kid.
 I loved to read and climb trees, but my attempts to play organized sports (few and sad though they were) left me feeling confused and uncoordinated.
 What seemed to be natural and effortless for others just didn’t come easy for me at all.
-I figured movement just wasn’t something that I was made for.
+I figured movement just wasn’t something that I was made to do.

-That seemed okay to me, because my personality has always been introverted, introspective and a little bit outside the box.
-Of course, these tendencies also meant that I have a predisposition toward codependency, anxiety and depression.
+That seemed okay to me, because my personality has always been introverted, sensitive, and a little bit outside the box.
+This also meant that I have a predisposition toward codependency, anxiety and depression.
 By the time I was 18, I’d been hospitalized for suicidal tendencies and was an expert on the pharmacopeia of anti-depressants.
 For the next 10 years, I tried all kinds of therapy and medication, but mostly, I was resigned to be the kind of person who would just always be unhappy.

-It’s not exaggerating at all to tell you that yoga changed my life.
+It’s not exaggerating at all to tell you that movement changed my life.

 When I left my first yoga class, I was overwhelmed with a feeling of well-being and hope.
 Learning to experience life inside my body after being so completely disconnected from it gave me a new way of feeling and dealing with my mental and emotional experience.
 Yoga led to meditation, which has given me the tools and capacity to handle the ups and downs of life.
 Becoming overzealous in my yoga practice led me to find other modalities to balance, strengthen and stabilize the mobility that comes naturally to me (and which made coordination a real challenge as a kid).